 Is Your Pup the Next Star?

-So if your dog moves fast, jumps gracefully, obeys commands and is the star of the neighborhood, consider agility training for him.
+So if your dog moves fast, jumps gracefully, obeys commands and is the star of the neighborhood, consider agility training.
 Who knows?
-He may be a winner — not only in your eyes but in the world of competitive sports.
+Your dog may be a winner — not only in your eyes, but also in the world of competitive sports.